 1. Lack of trust.
 This can be remedied with assurances (‘guaranteed returns’, ‘secure transactions’, ‘privacy protection’ etc).

 2. Using shopping cart as a temporary storage device.

 This ‘unknown’ segment is an area where marketers can improve conversion.
 Here is one theoretical idea-

 Let’s assume a specific SKU is listed at $33.00.
 Run a split A/B test where visitors to version A see the $33.00 price and others see $34.00.
 For version A add-to-cart is a standard interface.
 For version B when someone adds to cart the item is listed as $33.00 on cart page.
 Being fully aware the item cost a buck more in the previous page the shopper will become insanely excited and assume the e-commerce system made an error.
 They will now focus on checking-out ASAP.
 Incentive has shifted to maximizing this unexpected saving.
 Run test to see which version generates higher conversions.

 I know what you’re thinking- “this is a bait and switch tactic”.
 It’s not; it’s no different from offering a $1 off coupon.
 We just don’t promote the discount; the way Starbucks doesn’t advertise they own Seattle’s Best Coffee.

 Why do I think know this will work?

-Value is a convoluted concept and we humans struggle assigning a $ amount to a product.
-However, comparison is a cut and dry strategy.
+Value is a convoluted concept and us humans struggle assigning a $ amount to a product.
+However, the comparison is a cut and dry strategy.
 If an identical item is priced at $14 and $13, buy the $13 option.
 Back to our example- when someone sees a price and adds it to cart what they are saying is “this price is acceptable”, there is a certain level of intent.
 When the next page (cart page) has that same item $1 cheaper suddenly perceived value goes up because the shopper is comparing this price with the price on the previous page.